erizov/Professor/semester_3/lecture_13_clustering/k_means/README.md

 ### Application

 5. Can you implement K Means from memory without looking at the code?
-6. What real-world problem could you solve using K Means?
+6. What real-world problem could youaddresse using K Means?

 ### Debugging

 7. What are the most common mistakes when implementing K Means?
 8. How would you test your K Means implementation?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization